s3krit/blog.narrowboat.life/_posts/2022-12-30-diy-double-glazing.md

 ## Materials

-We purchased 6 sheets of (size) plexiglass from (website).
-In addition to this, we purchased two-part magnetic tape - two rolls of (length).
+We purchased 6 sheets of 1000mm x 500mm plexiglass from [sheetplastics.co.uk](sheetplastics.co.uk).
+In addition to this, we purchased two-part magnetic tape - two rolls of 10M.
 This is separated into 'A' and 'B' strips, with one strip being able to magnetically connect to the other.
 During building I would need to ensure that all the windows ended up with the same strip, and the frames with the other strip.

 ![6 sheets of acrylic](/images/03-acrylic.jpg)